Frequently Asked Questions

 That means some of the world’s best cyclocross racers will be right here in Rochester racing in Ellison Park!
-Including two European national champions, the competition will be fierce – so don’t miss a second of it!
+Including a bunch of current and past national champions, the competition will be fierce – so don’t miss a second of it!

 What else can I expect to see at the event?

 The race is free to spectators, and while racing headlines the weekend the event has much more to offer.
 Other entertainment includes music with an amazing professional race announcer, a bounce house for the kids, a BBQ pit brought to you by Good Smoke BBQ, an amazing beer garden featuring brews from Rochester’s own Rohrbach Brewing Company, and artisan brewed coffee from Joe Bean Coffee Roasters.

 Where can I park my car?